- Scientific name: Actaea racemosa L.

 Management

-Though black cohosh is vigorous in higher light conditions, increases in light and soil disturbance (e.g., due to tree harvest) can also increase the vigor and competitive edge of exotic plants.
+Though black cohosh is vigorous in higher light conditions, increases in light and soil disturbance (e.g., due to tree harvest) can increase the vigor and competitive edge of exotic plants.
 Plans for tree removal or other projects in or near black cohosh habitat that increase light and disturb soil should include strategies to reduce sources of invasive plant introduction (e.g., contaminated machinery) and their spread.
 Black cohosh plants in deep shade that are not flowering might benefit from some light canopy pruning.
-Access to black cohosh habitat with motorized vehicles should be prohibited.
+Motorized vehicle access to or through black cohosh habitat should be prohibited.
 All active management of state-listed plant populations (including invasive species removal) is subject to review under the Massachusetts Endangered Species Act and should be planned in close consultation with the MassWildlife’s Natural Heritage and Endangered Species Program.

 Contact